The Scale of the Protection Gap

 Why SMEs Do Not Buy Insurance

 Third, distribution: insurance agents and brokers focus on higher-premium corporate accounts where commission income is more attractive.
 SMEs in Tier 2 and Tier 3 cities have limited access to qualified intermediaries.
-Fourth, trust: negative claims experiences — real or perceived — circulate through SME business communities.
+Fourth, trust: negative claims experiences (real or perceived) circulate through SME business communities.
 When a neighbour's claim was delayed or denied, the entire local market becomes sceptical of insurance value.

 Segment-Level Analysis of the Gap

 The protection gap varies significantly across SME segments.
 Micro enterprises (investment below INR 1 crore) have near-zero insurance penetration for commercial risks.
 Small enterprises (INR 1-10 crore) have approximately 5-8% penetration, primarily driven by lender-mandated fire insurance.
-Medium enterprises (INR 10-50 crore) approach 15-20% penetration with more comprehensive coverage including liability and business interruption.
+Medium enterprises (INR 10-50 crore) approach 15-20% penetration with more thorough coverage including liability and business interruption.

 Geographically, SMEs in metro and Tier 1 cities have higher penetration than those in industrial clusters in Tier 2 and Tier 3 towns such as Rajkot, Coimbatore, Ludhiana, and Kanpur.
 Industry-wise, export-oriented SMEs have higher penetration due to buyer requirements for certificate of insurance, while domestic-market-focused units remain largely uninsured.